 The American States were originally independent sovereign units.
-Upon the Congress consenting, an inter-State compact operates to the same effect as a treaty between sovereign States(32) and becomes a law of the Union.(33) In India, the States were not originally independent sovereign units,(34) and an inter-State agreement is not a treaty between sovereign States, nor does it become a law of the Union.
+Upon the Congress consenting, an inter-State compact operates to the same effect as a treaty between sovereign States(32) and becomes a law of the Union.(33) In India, the States were not originally independent sovereign units,(31) and an inter-State agreement is not a treaty between sovereign States, nor does it become a law of the Union.

 In U.S.A., the territorial boundaries of the States are permanent and sacrosanct.
 In India, the areas and boundaries of the States can be altered by Parliament.
-New States have been created and individual States have been extinguished by Parliamentary legislation.
+New States have been extinguished by Parliamentary legistrian.